 When the controversial ingredient was then removed from vaccines, ASD cases increased instead of going down.
 This only proved that vaccines do not actually cause autism.

-Since then, a lot of research has been done to know the leading cause of autism since there is no single cause identified to cause the disorder.
+Researchers have conducted a lot of studies to identify the leading cause of autism since there is no single identified cause of the disorder.

 There are, however, a few reasons why a child or person might have autism including genetic and environmental factors like the following to name a few: